Dates and booking

 As well as our scheduled courses, AutoCAD 3D training is also available on-request, i.e. one-to-one training or a ‘closed’ course for your group.

-On-request courses can be hosted at one of our centres or your venue.
+On-request courses can be hosted at one of our centres, your venue, or online.
 Your training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing in AutoCAD.
 See On-request AutoCAD training for details.